CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 !!!
 Warning

     If you have several users that can access the CSC computing project, they can create a new Rahti project (see above).
-Keep in mind that the quotas will be shared accross the different Rahti projects.
+Keep in mind that the quotas will be shared across the different Rahti projects.
-    If you need to adjust your CSC computing project, please contact us.
+    If you need to adjust your CSC computing project quotas, please contact us.
 More information [here](projects_and_quota.md#requesting-more-quota)

 You can find the resource usage and quota of a project in the project view in the web interface under **Administration -> ResourceQuota** and **Administration -> LimitRanges** in the `Administrator` menu.